 Furthermore, each of these categories expands into exhaustive reports, offering critical details, graphs and data substantiating each fact.

-Unique features of different categories in Google Analytics for eCommerce?
+Unique features of different categories in Google Analytics?

 To have a better understanding of the report, begin with the “Overview” tab of each report.
-This will give you a quick evaluation of your eCommerce web store’s performance for web traffic, visitor information, behavior and conversions.
+This will give you a quick evaluation of your ecommerce web store’s performance for web traffic, visitor information, behaviour and conversions.